Up to 40 percent of patients who undergo traditional open-back surgery are victims of failed back surgery syndrome (FBSS)

 - Surgery performed at the wrong level of the spine

-- Creation of new spine conditions at another level after spine fusion (very common)
+- Creation of new spine conditions at another level after open-spine surgery (very common)

 - Hardware insertion